Offenses in Michigan are Either General Intent or Specific Intent Crimes

 • Inferences from Conduct: Prosecutors often argue that a defendant’s intent can be inferred from what they did and how they did it.
 For instance, if someone broke into a house and stole valuables, the prosecutor might argue that their actions demonstrate an intent to commit theft.

-• Expert Testimony: Sometimes, expert witnesses are used to help establish intent, especially in complex cases involving mental health issues or sophisticated crimes.
+• Expert Testimony: Expert witnesses are sometimes used to help establish intent, especially in complex cases involving mental health issues or sophisticated crimes.

 • Pattern of Behavior: In some cases, showing a pattern of behavior can help establish intent.
 This is often used in cases involving fraud or serial offenses.